thehunmonkgroup/multi-entity-debugger/README.md

 <img src="https://github.com/thehunmonkgroup/multi-entity-debugger/assets/43772/553f564a-3b7e-40d9-8399-fad65ac24853" alt="Interface" />

 ## Features

-* Groups messages by entity *(an entity can be any sensible unit)*
+* Groups messages by entity for easy organization and reference
-* Lists messages received for each entity in chronological order
+* Displays messages for each entity in chronological order for clear historical context
-* Easy navigation between entities
+* Facilitates quick navigation between entities with:
-    * Single click
+    * Single-click access
-    * Keyboard shortcuts
+    * Keyboard shortcuts for power users
-* Simple mechanisms for sending message data to the debugger
+* Provides a straightforward interface for sending messages to the debugger

 ## Installation